Introduction - Southeast Indians

 Facts about the American Indians of the Southeast

 - These Native Americans, like other Indian tribes, were hunters and gatherers.
 They were also talented farmers.
-They often remained living in the same general area, but were sometimes forced to move to locations where food was most abundant.
+They often lived in the same general area, but were sometimes forced to move to locations where food was most abundant.
 They supplemented their diet as necessary with wild plants and fungi.

 - With corn being the most important harvest, an annual Green Corn Festival was held each fall.
 This was one of their most important ceremonies.
 It was a time for celebration and thanks.
 Dancing, feasting, fasting and religious ceremonies, where corn was hung above a fire as a sacred offering, were all part of the festival.

-- There were several different types of homes found within the region.
+- Several different types of homes were found within the region.
 Some of the tribes lived in wig-wam like structures made of logs and sticks which were then covered over with grass.
-You could also find thatched roof houses as well as two story homes covered in tree bark.
-The Indians would often have a winter house and a summer house made of different materials to protect from the elements.
+You could also find thatched-roof houses along with two-story homes covered in tree bark.
+These Indians often had a winter house and a summer house made of different materials to protect them from the elements.

 - The Southeastern Indians liked to wear bright colors when possible.
-In the warm summer months, the women wore no tops and in the cooler months they wore wool and moss to keep warm.
+In the warm summer months, the women wore no tops in the cooler months, they wore wool and moss to keep warm.